someonesdad1/plib/README.md

     - Generates ANSI escape codes to color text in terminal output.
       Contains two functions to highlight matches in regular expressions, which helps to develop regular expressions more quickly.
 Use prun.py to make it even faster.
+This is for POSIX machines like cygwin/bash, MacOS, and Linux.
+If you're on Windows, there's already a library to help with getting colored output in DOS terminal windows (it works by making calls to the Windows DLL rather than emitting escape codes).

 * lwtest.py
     - Lightweight test runner adapted from a nice tool by Raymond